sindrigils/Botnet/README.md

     [1]  Port forward on router to local windows machine (in this case, 192.168.1.74), port chosen: 4022.
          This allows external traffic on that port to be redirected to our LAN, specifically our local windows machine.

-    [2] Traffic from port on the local windows machine is forwarded to the host wsl2In powershell on Windows run:
+    [2] Traffic from port on the local windows machine is forwarded to the host wsl2 In powershell on Windows run:

         netsh netsh interface portproxy add v4tov4 listenport=4022 listenaddress=0.0.0.0 connectport=4022 connectaddress=(wsl hostname -I)

     Where (wsl hostname -I) translates to the host ip of wsl (in this case 172.22.227.95).
     This will forward all traffic our local windows machine gets on that port to the wsl2 network

     [3] WSL2 has Hyper-V firewall enabled by default that blocks ALL incoming traffic, enable a rule for 4022:
     In powershell on Windows run:

         New-NetFirewallHyperVRule -Name TSAM -DisplayName "TSAM" -Direction Inbound -VMCreatorId '{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}' -Protocol TCP -LocalPorts 4022